-27In the case of those countries for which we have no data on the early twentieth century, historical those of experts who coded the period 1900-present.
-Analyses of this overlap period provide strong evidence that many historical coders use different cognitive reference points for the levels of the ordinal scale than do contemporary coders, a not entirely unexpected result given the drastically different context of the cases.
+provide strong evidence that many historical coders use different cognitive reference points for the levels of the ordinal scale than do contemporary coders, a not entirely unexpected result given the drastically different context of the cases.
 Most prominently, many historical experts tended to provide higher scores on the scale than their contemporary counterparts, likely due to the fact that most countries had lower latent trait values prior to 1900 than they do in the contemporary period.
 That is, historical coders tend to be more optimistic about country scores than their contemporary counterparts, in the sense that their standards are shifted downwards.

 Ideally, the combination of coder-specific threshold parameters and vignettes would allow us to simply estimate historical latent trait values in the same manner as we do for contemporary data.
-Unfortunately, the sparsity of the data necessitates a more proactive approach to accoun for this form of DIF.
+Unfortunately, the sparsity of the data necessitates a more proactive approach to account for this form of DIF.
 Specifically, we offset the contribution of historical coders to the empirical prior by the average difference between these coders and those contemporary coders in the overlap years (i.e. 1900-1920), using the same method as we do with new coders for contemporary V-Dem.
 Even more specifically, we determine the confidence-weighted average score of contemporary coders for a specific country in the overlap years, and subtract the equivalent average for historical coders of the same country from this value.
 We then add this difference to the historical coders' scores for their country when computing the prior, truncating the resulting value such that it cannot exceed the ordinal scale values.
 In essence, this approach means that the empirical prior for historical data represents our best guess of how a historical coder would have scored their case, had they been a contemporary coder.
 The measurement model then adjudicates between the prior and the actual score provided by the historical coder, incorporating information from the vignettes and hierarchical threshold clustering to determine latent trait values for historical data.

 This approach yields data for historical periods that have greater face validity than they would otherwise have.
-However, given the sparsity of the data, issues remain.
+However, issues remain due to the sparcity of the data.
 Perhaps most prominently, there are often slight jumps in the data when the contemporary codings end (given data reduction, scores from contemporary coders can continue for multiple years into the past), though measures of uncertainty generally overlap when these changes are not attributable to actual changes in the latent values.

 Given these concerns, we encourage users of the historical data to incorporate measures of uncertainty into their analysis whenever possible, and to be cautious about interpreting movements in latent scores around the transition between the historical and contemprorary V-Dem coding periods.
-One should also be aware that our efforts may not always fully experts coded approximately twenty years in the contemporary period for which we have data.
-For example, the historical coder for Libya also provided scores for the period 1952-1972 in Libya, 1952 being the beginning year for the contemporary Libyan time series.

-adjust for systematic differences in how historical and contemporary coders map ordinal categories onto the latent scale.
+One should also be aware that our efforts may not always fully adjust for systematic differences in how historical and contemporary coders map ordinal categories onto the latent scale.